Akuli/jou/README.md

 such as C++, Zig, Rust, and many others.
 For example, the recommended way to print things will be C's `printf()` function, as explained in [the Jou tutorial](./doc/tutorial.md#cs-standard-library-libc).
+This also means that I reject many feature requests.

 Jou is not intended to be memory safe, because it would make Jou more difficult to use.
 See [Jou's UB documentation](./doc/ub.md) for more discussion,